binkley/modern-java-practices/README.md

   over improvements (there is [tooling to help](https://github.com/binkley/modern-java-practices#keep-plugins-and-dependencies-up-to-date))
-- Read through this repository's code and changes, and update your own repository by hand, useful for existing respositories
+- Read through this repository's code and changes, and update your own repository by hand, useful for existing repositories

 If you cloned this project as a starter, you may want to stay updated on
 improvements: